Veralto (VLTO)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Over the last four years, Veralto grew its sales at a sluggish 4.4% compounded annual growth rate.
-This was below our standard for the industrials sector and is a poor baseline for our analysis.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Over the last four years, Veralto grew its sales at a sluggish 4.1% compounded annual growth rate.
+This was below our standard for the industrials sector and is a rough starting point for our analysis.

 Veralto Quarterly Revenue

-Looking further ahead, sell-side analysts expect revenue to grow 5% over the next 12 months, similar to its two-year rate.
-This projection doesn't excite us and indicates its newer products and services will not catalyze better top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to grow 6.2% over the next 12 months.
+While this projection indicates its newer products and services will spur better top-line performance, it is still below the sector average.

 6. Gross Margin & Pricing Power

 Veralto has best-in-class unit economics for an industrials company, enabling it to invest in areas such as research and development.
 Its margin also signals it sells differentiated products, not commodities.
-As you can see below, it averaged an elite 58.5% gross margin over the last five years.
-Said differently, roughly $58.46 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
+As you can see below, it averaged an elite 63% gross margin over the last five years.
+That means Veralto only paid its suppliers $36.98 for every $100 in revenue.
 Veralto Trailing 12-Month Gross Margin

 7. Operating Margin